TCG Anadolu: Construction and commissioning

 The final contract for the construction of the ship was signed with the Navantia-Sedef consortium on 7 May 2015.
 The commissioning of the ship was initially scheduled for 2021, and the estimated cost of the ship according to the final specifications was declared as $1 billion in 2015.
 The construction works began on 30 April 2016 at the shipyard of Sedef Shipbuilding Inc. in Istanbul.

 On the evening of 29 April 2019, a small fire broke out in the forward area as some isolation material caught fire when welding was done nearby whilst in dry dock, but the fire was quickly extinguished and the minor damage on the coating paint (stains of smoke and flames) was subsequently repaired with a fresh repainting.

 On 27 February 2022, the sea trials of Anadolu began.
 TCG Anadolu was commissioned with a ceremony, attended by President Erdoğan, on 10 April 2023.

+TCG Trakya (L-401)

-According to media reports in 2019, the construction of a sister ship, to be named Trakya, was being planned by the Turkish Navy.
+According to media reports in 2019, the construction of a sister ship, to be named TCG Trakya (L-401), was being planned by the Turkish Navy.
 However, the Turkish Navy gave priority to the construction of the indigenously-designed MUGEM-class aircraft carrier, which began on 2 January 2025.
 The first MUGEM-class aircraft carrier is being built at the Istanbul Naval Shipyard.